rudberga/rudberga/README.md

 Software Development diploma with a 3 year Master Data background.
 I am very passionate about coding and always want to develop my current skills and learn new skills.
 I am comfortable with both front-end as well as back-end.

+Open for remote positions or based in Stockholm or Tokyo (visa is not an issue)

 [![LinkedIn](https://img.shields.io/badge/LinkedIn%20-%230A66C2.svg?&style=for-the-badge&logo=LinkedIn&logoColor=FFFFFF)](https://www.linkedin.com/in/rudberg/)